Fishnfly/fishnfly.github.io/index.md

 ### Travel farther.
 Stay longer.
 Notice more.

-Fish n Fly is a travel journal focused on moving through countries and regions with curiosity and intention — not chasing highlights, but paying attention to how places actually feel once you’re there.

-Sometimes that movement includes fishing, sometimes it doesn’t.
-What matters is time on the ground, changing plans, and the small moments that shape a journey more than any itinerary.
+Fish n Fly**
+Slow-travel stories from the road, the water, and the quiet places in between.
+We cross countries deliberately—cities, deserts, coasts—paying attention to how movement shapes experience.
+Sometimes that includes fishing; always, it includes time.

+**Start here →** /stories/